treker-mk/website/src/content/faq_en.md

   <summary id=confirmed-cases>What is the difference between ‘new cases’ and ‘confirmed cases’?
 </summary>

-Terminology in use on Sledilnik is explained under [What does it mean](#chart-terminology).
+Terminology in use on Treker is explained under [What does it mean](#chart-terminology).
 According to the WHO definition, a *confirmed case* is a person with laboratory confirmation of COVID-19 infection, irrespective of clinical signs and symptoms.
 Other terms, such as newly infected, may appear in the media but are not used in our graphs.
-All terms used by Sledilnik are explained in these FAQ.
+All terms used by Treker are explained in these FAQ.

 </details>